Thursday 25 July 2019

 He died on May 2 1519.
 It was received wisdom that he died in the arms of the king,

 As people did at the time, copies of da Vinci’s Last Supper were ordered from other artists.
-Sometime prior to 1514, Louise of Savoy and her son, the future King of France, François I, ordered a copy as a tapestry!
+Sometime prior to 1514, Louise of Savoy and her son, the future King of France, François I, ordered it as a tapestry!

 There is more to Amboise than da Vinci, though he’s not a bad headline act.
 As I walked between the castle and the house, I spotted houses cut into the rock,